-  As a quick example, we’ll look at business ‘Example Ltd’.
-This example business rely solely on their website for new customer enquiries without any supportive marketing strategy.
+As a quick example, we’ll look at a business ‘Example Ltd’.
+In this example, business relies solely on their website for new customer enquiries without any supportive marketing strategy.

-So Example are currently winning 1 customer per month without putting in a significant marketing spend and growing by a little each month.
+So Example is currently winning 1 customer per month without putting in significant marketing spend and growing by a little each month.
 They currently generate around £200,000 in gross revenue each year and only spend around £2000 on keeping their website updated and running.